AdobeDocs/acrobat-services-learn.en/help/usecases/legal.md

 ## What you can learn

-In this hands-on tutorial, explore the features of [Adobe Acrobat Services APIs](https://www.adobe.io/apis/documentcloud/dcsdk/doc-generation.html) in the generation of custom input fields in documents.
+In this hands-on tutorial, explore the features of [[!DNL Adobe Acrobat Services] APIs](https://www.adobe.io/apis/documentcloud/dcsdk/doc-generation.html) in the generation of custom input fields in documents.
 Also, explore how to easily convert these generated documents to a protected portable document format (PDF) to prevent data manipulation.

 This tutorial involves a bit of programming when exploring the conversion of contracts to PDFs.
 To follow along effectively, [Microsoft Word](https://www.microsoft.com/en-us/download/office.aspx) and [Node.js](https://nodejs.org/) should be installed on your PC.
 A basic understanding of Node.js and [ES6 syntax](https://www.w3schools.com/js/js_es6.asp) is also recommended.